gitonymouse/wix-code-docs/wix-blog-backend/wix-blog-backend/guides/blog-intro.md

 ## Terminology

 - **Post**: A published article on a blog site.
 It is also referred to as a publication.
 A blog can have up to 100K posts.
+- **Draft Post**: An article written by a site owner, blog editor, blog writer, or a guest writer that is not yet published.
 - **Category**: A grouping of similar and related posts.
 A post can be assigned to a maximum of 10 categories.
 - **Tag**: A way to further sort and organize blog posts.
 Tags provide the ability to filter a blog's articles.